Awareness Team

 The awareness team consists of students of the university who participated in an awareness-workshop.
 They have been trained to be members of an awareness team.

-At university events and parties, a group of at least two people should be present.
+At university events and parties, an awareness team of at least two people should be present.

 How can I organise a discrimination-sensitive event and party?

-To ensure that everyone has a good time at the university’s events and parties, the guidelines give recommendations for event and party organisers.
+To ensure that everyone has a good time at the university’s events and parties, the following guidelines give recommendations for event and party organisers:

 1. Advertising and location